Kometa-Team/Kometa/docs/defaults/award/golden.md

 # Golden Globes Default Metadata File

-The `- pmm: golden` Metadata File is used to create collections based on the Golden Globe Awards.
+The `golden` Metadata File is used to create collections based on the Golden Globe Awards.

 The `Golden Globe Best Motion Pictures` only works with Movie Libraries but the year collections work with both Movie and TV libraries.